 Months of entry

-If you are interested in a career in heritage or historic building conservation, the Conservation Studies gives you the theoretical knowledge and practical, hands-on experience you will need for a professional role in the sector.
+If you’re interested in a career in heritage or historic building conservation, the Conservation Studies course at York gives you the theoretical knowledge and practical application of experience you will need for a professional role in the sector.
+Established in 1972, the course was the first of its kind in the UK, and has developed an international reputation for producing highly skilled and knowledgeable conservation practitioners.

 Qualification and course duration